juergenweb/FrontendForms/README.md

 * select single
 * select multiple

-Other input field types not supported as a reference field (eg an text input).
+Other input field types are not supported as a reference field (eg a text input).

 ### Writing a rule

-Dependency rules have to be written as an array with the keys name, operator and value:
+Dependency rules have to be written as an array with the keys "name", "operator" and "value".

 ```php
 $rule = ['name' => 'field1', 'operator' => 'is', 'value' => '3'];